 - An overview of available tools and methodologies for reform.

 - The ability to apply their new capacities to improve integrity in their daily work and in their home organisations.

 2015 – National Trainings

 2016 – Regional Alumni Workshops and Mentorship Programme

 2017 – Regional High Level Meeting and Learning Summit

-Five Rapid Assessments of the Water Integrity Risks and Capacity Needs for each of the target groups have been carried out in all pilot countries by the national partners.
-The results have informed the adaptation of the training materials and a synthesis report presents the main findings at the regional level.
+Five Rapid Assessments of the Water Integrity Risks and Capacity Needs for each of the target groups were carried out in all pilot countries by the national partners.
+The results informed the adaptation of the training materials and a synthesis report presented the main findings at the regional level.